Central sleep apnea is a disorder in which breathing repeatedly stops and starts during sleep.

 - Primary central sleep apnea, also known as idiopathic sleep apnea.
 The cause of this uncommon type of central sleep apnea is not known.

 Certain factors put you at increased risk of central sleep apnea:

 - Sex.
 Males are more likely to develop central sleep apnea than are females.

-- Stroke, brain tumor or a structural brainstem lesion.
-These brain conditions can impair the brain's ability to regulate breathing.
+- Stroke, brain tumor or a structural problem with the brainstem.
+These brain conditions can affect the brain's ability to regulate breathing.

 - High altitude.
-Sleeping at an altitude higher than you're accustomed to may increase your risk of sleep apnea.
-High-altitude sleep apnea is no longer a problem a few weeks after returning to a lower altitude.
+Sleeping at an altitude higher than you're used to may increase your risk of sleep apnea.
+High-altitude sleep apnea resolves a few weeks after returning to a lower altitude.

 CPAP.
 Some people with obstructive sleep apnea develop central sleep apnea while using continuous positive airway pressure (CPAP).
 This condition is known as treatment-emergent central sleep apnea.
 It is a combination of obstructive and central sleep apneas.

-For most people, treatment-emergent central sleep apnea goes away with continued use of a CPAP device.
+For some people, complex sleep apnea goes away with continued use of their CPAP device.
 Other people may be treated with a different kind of positive airway pressure therapy.

 Central sleep apnea is a serious medical condition.
 Some complications include:

-If there's underlying heart disease, these repeated multiple episodes of low blood oxygen (hypoxia or hypoxemia) worsen prognosis and increase the risk of abnormal heart rhythms.
+If you have heart disease, repeated episodes of low blood oxygen increase the risk of irregular heart rhythms.